daphnied/pixel-art-maker/README.md

 # Pixel Art Maker Project

-# Create a canvas of any size, choose a color using the color picker, and click on the canvas's table cells to set their color.
+Create a canvas of any size, choose a color using the color picker, and click on the canvas's table cells to set their color.

+Developed using HTML, CSS, jQuery and JavaScript